 - Educate yourself about money.
 It’s not complicated & many of us don’t have a basic financial education.
 Make learning about managing your money fun.
 Some resources I recommend are – any of Dave Ramsey’s books, a great book about money & how it relates to self worth by Nancy Levin, Tony Robbins’ book Money.
 There are also tons of podcasts on the topic for learning on the go.

 - Use a budget.
 I’ve written about the importance of budgets HERE.
 They’re not fun but they are so helpful in managing your money.
+While you’re on a tight budget, it’s so important to find the best internet and tv bundles.
+Don’t underestimate the savings that can be made here!

 - Track your spending – another important one, especially if you are on a tight budget.
 I know this is important but I’ll admit I am so resistant to it.
 It is so easy to overspend especially in the digital money age.
 And overspending definitely equals more stress!